We Serve Clients Nationwide, Call us at (855) 696-9802 to Reserve Your Samples Today

 Surface Shop is an expansive purveyor of exquisite natural stone products from around the globe.
 Whether you’re brushing up on the difference between marble and limestone on Surface Culture, our wide-ranging blog, or working with one of our national distributors on a personal project, we’re excited you’re here.

-Origin TerraForm Veneer Cladding Used on Retaining Wall Adjacent a Home
+Covering exterior cinder block wall with stone veneer, this Origin TerraForm Veneer Cladding is used on Retaining Wall Adjacent to a Home

 Origin TerraForm used for exterior cinder block wall covering

 One essential component in doing this is using eye-catching external wall coverings.
-They are renowned for their strength and adaptability.
-Exterior cinder block walls are a prime candidate for a variety of different wall coverings because they frequently lack the visual appeal that homeowners want.
+They are renowned for their strength and adaptability and exterior cinder block walls are a prime candidate for a variety of different wall coverings not just because they often lack the visual appeal that homeowners want, but because they are inherently structural, meaning they can hold high end and durable wall coverings like stone, stucco, or brick.If you’re exploring different materials, it can help to understand the various types of exterior house stone commonly used on residential facades and exterior walls.

-Although these concrete block walls are durable and strong, if not treated properly, they can have a very boring and industrial appearance.
+It should also be stated however that, while these concrete block walls are durable and strong, if not treated properly, they may require some prep before you can improve their very boring and industrial appearance.

 Natural Coverings